John-Otago/PhD-Plus/README.md

 - [Optional] **Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment** (T Ben-Shahar, 2007, McGraw Hill) || *A bit basic, although I do like Chapters 2-3.*

 - [Optional] **From Strength to Strength: Finding Success, Happiness, and Deep Purpose in the Second Half of Life** (Arthur C. Brooks, 2022/2023, Portfolio/Penguin) || *Same here: quite basic and I’m a bit hesitant to include this book, but perhaps read Chapters 1-2.*

-This is perhaps the most important section of this project.
-Read all the books listed here.

 ### 6.7 When Things Go Wrong
 - **The Reality Slap: How to Survive and Thrive when Life Hits Hard, 2nd ed.** (R Harris, 2021, Robinson) || *Optional if you have read the complete version of **The Happiness Trap, 2nd edition** (not the pocketbook version) – there are lots of overlaps between them.
 This may not be the best book out there on this topic, but it is at least a solid starting point.*